seng438-winter-2022/seng438-a5-R41Ryan/Assignment5-ReportTemplate.md

 Given that the failure data provides no information on the version of the SUT these failures occured on, we can only presume they occured on the same version; So we cannot ignore data based on old changes.
 However, there are 92 failures total in the data; A general rule for ignoring old data is that recent failure data must contain at least 40-50 failures for proper analysis and is only applicable to systems that have had less than 20% of their program changed.
 Therefore, for this SUT, we can remove old data up until we have 50 failures left.
 In this case (referring to the MVF graph), **we can analyse the failure data from interval 13 and beyond.**

+## How Decision Making is Affected Given a Target Failure Rate
+A Failure Rate refers to the number of failures over time.
+A target failure rate affects decision making by affecting how much testing the developers (and subsequently, how many failures to fix) they would need to do.
+The lower the target failure rate, the more testing they would to do.
+Likewise, the higher the target failure rate, the less testing they would need to do.

+As a consequence, a target failure can affect decision making by also affecting how resources are spent on other processes of the software development process, such as requirements elictation/analysis and implementation.

 # Assessment Using Reliability Demonstration Chart

 #